heptarch/heptarch.github.io/qml.md

 - How can we leverage Shor's algorithm (and the Hidden Subgroup Problem more generally) to design learning algorithms?
 What is the corresponding inductive bias?
-- Can we use stabilizer states for distributed protocols?
+- Can we use stabilizer states for distributed computing protocols, which generalize teleportation?
 - What common syntax connects quantum circuits and measurement-based computation?
 - Can monosemanticity/sparse autoencoding be formulated as a quantum algorithm?

-##
+## Other

 Some other questions of interest: